Your Horoscope This Week: November 9 To 15

 Capricorn Sun & Rising:

-Then on the sacred 11/11 portal, Jupiter retrograde shifts into Cancer, in your sector of relationships and contracts.
+Then, just hours after the sacred 11/11 portal finishes, Jupiter retrograde shifts into Cancer, in your sector of relationships and contracts.
 Whether it’s a romantic partner, a business agreement, or an old commitment that’s expired, this transit is here to bring it all back to the surface.
 If something feels unfinished — it is.
 But this is not about reopening old wounds just to relive them.
 It’s about integrating what you’ve learned.
 This transit may challenge you to confront where you’ve overextended yourself in partnerships or allowed resentment to fester under the surface.
 On the flip side, it may illuminate where you’ve been too guarded to let real intimacy in.
 Either way, the invitation is to reimagine how you relate — not from survival, but from reciprocity.

 AdvertisementADVERTISEMENT